alexarnimueller/torch-tsne/README.md

 Error: 1.097:  100%|████████████████| 1000/1000 [00:04<00:00, 224.89it/s]
 ```

-The script will automatically detect if a CUDA enabled GPU is available and make use of it.
+The code will automatically detect if a CUDA enabled GPU is available and make use of it.

 ***Note:*** The input data should be normalized to the range [0.0, 1.0], otherwise you may get 'nan' results.